jenniferk2019/Word-Guess-Game/README.md

 How to Play:

 Press any lower case key (a-z) to start the game.
-The game will randomly select a Sailor Moon theme word form its internal list.
+The game will randomly select a Sailor Moon theme word from its internal list.
 It will then display a blank word using underscores to represent the letters in the word.

 If a correct letter is guessed, the game will reveal the letter in its correct place.
 If an incorrect letter is guessed. it will then add it to a list on the incorrectly guessed letters section, and lower the remaining guess-count.